AbdulrhmanKhormi/coe502/report.md

 Each thread will use the vector implementation to process its chunk.
 This will reduce the overhead of creating threads, and it will improve the performance of the vector implementation.
+I think the vector implementation is the best implementation for this problem because it shows consistent performance improvement unlike the parallel implementation.
+But by combining the vector and parallel implementations, The resulting implementation will have the best performance in native dataset and large datasets.
+Combining the vector and parallel got 19x speedup in native dataset in machine one,

 # 5. References
 https://github.com/hawajkm/characterize-microbenchmark.git